 Five things to confirm before pulling the trigger.

 - Local Mercury dealer access.
 HBW is at 5369 Harris Boat Works Rd in Gores Landing on Rice Lake.
 We serve customers across the GTA, Kawarthas, Northumberland County, and Trent-Severn corridor.
-Make sure you have a Mercury Platinum dealer reasonably close.
+Make sure you have a Mercury Premier dealer reasonably close.
 If you don't, the brand swap may not be worth it.

 - Existing Yamaha condition.
 A Yamaha worth keeping (low hours, well-maintained, runs fine) doesn't need to be replaced just because it's not Mercury.
 Wait until natural replacement time.